Snowflake-Labs/sfquickstarts/site/sfguides/src/cross_cloud_business_continuity/cross_cloud_business_continuity.md

 When we replicate our data and our account objects, row level security is applied to the target account as well.
 This ensures that your access rules around data are retained even on the DR instance.

 #### Verify dynamic data masking policy
-Our payroll.noam_northeast.employee_detail data contains critical PII data elements such as salary, ssn, email and iban.
-This is information that cannot be visible by everyone that has access to this data.
-We therefore deploy dynamic data masking policy protecting this dataset and only allowing authorized roles to see this information in the clear.
-The remaining roles would either see partially masked or completely redacted version of these columns, while having full visibility on other columns in this dataset that they can still use.
-Below are the rules of our dynamic data masking policy.

-- email_address: hr_admin and product_manager roles can see complete email ids while all the other roles would see partially masked values, with only the domain name (@gmail.com, @yahoo.com) being visible.
-- iban, credits_card and ssn: hr_admin and product_manager see ibans in the clear, all the other roles would see fully masked values.
-- salary: hr_admin and product_manager see actual salaries and all the other roles would see 0.0

 Run the query below with two different roles - hr_analyst and hr_admin, observe all fields in the return results.
 What values does hr_analyst see for email, iban, cc and salary columns?
 What values does the hr_admin see?